Toyota RAV4 Transmission Fluid Guide (All Years and Configurations)

 How to check the RAV4’s transmission fluid is a very common question among drivers.
 Everyone knows how important it is to keep an eye on your car’s fluids.

-The procedures to check the transmission fluid varies depending on which Toyota RAV4 you drive.
+The procedures to check the transmission fluid vary depending on which Toyota RAV4 you drive.
 Here are the guidelines you need to know.

 In the newer RAV4 models, there’s no way to check the transmission fluid.
 A dipstick is not included.
 Instead, a Toyota dealer or mechanic needs to be contacted if you have concerns about the transmission fluid.